jacobhilton/first_name_generator/README.md

 Macaaelizabeth
 Christopherjaan

-At the other end of the spectrum, with very high creativity, the generated names of a given length are distributed close to uniformly at random:
+At the other extreme, when the creativity parameter is very large, the generated names of a given length are distributed close to uniformly at random:

 Yb
 Whm